 "People to tell you when you're screwing up," Derek said.
 "People you trust.
 You have your mother and Stiles.
 You have Isaac and Allison and Lydia.
 Just listen to them.
 When you're second guessing your decisions, listen to them.
 They won't let you mess it up too bad."

-Scott grinned for a second and then sighed, the amusement melting from his face.
-"You know, you had us too, right?
+Scott grinned for as second and then sighed, the amusement melting from his face.
+"You know you had us too, right?
 We really were trying to help."

-"Don't go getting all sour wolf over there," Scott said, standing.
+"Don't go getting all sour wolf over there," Scott said, standing up from the couch.
 "You still have us, damages or not.
 Pack is pack, right?"

-Derek scowled and opened his mouth to say something, but closed it instead.
+Derek scowled and opened his mouth to say something but hen closed it instead.
 He still had them?

 He still had them.
 They still wanted him around.
-The pack still wanted him to be…in the pack?
-Despite all the mess, despite all his failings, he was still wanted.
-He was still valued.
+The pack wanted him to be…in the pack?
+Despite all the mess, despite all his failings, he was wanted.
+He was valued.

 He still had them.